-If you're not set on the iPhone 7, then there are plenty of other decent handsets you should be checking out.
-These are some of the most popular that we think would satisfy those not impressed with the specs or price of Apple's newest palm-buddy.
+If you're not set on the iPhone 7 then there are plenty of other decent handsets you should be checking out.
+These are some of the most popular that we think would satisfy those not impressed with the specs or price of the iPhone 7.

 Samsung Galaxy S8

-Six months after Apple released the iPhone 7, Samsung brought out its latest and greatest phone and it may be something you'll want to buy over Apple's flagship.
+Six months after Apple released the iPhone 7, Samsung brought out the Galaxy S8.

 The Galaxy S8 has a wraparound 5.8-inch screen but is still easy to hold and use with one hand.
-It features top of the range spec under the hood, 64GB of storage as standard and the latest Android 7 software.
+It features what were at the time top of the range specs under the hood, 64GB of storage as standard and the latest Android 9 software.
 Plus there's a 3.5mm headphone jack so you can use this with wired headsets.

 If you're used to using an iPhone, you may find it difficult to switch to Android for the Galaxy S8 though.
 We'd recommend reading our full review before you buy it, but it may be a good fit for your next phone.